novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-73.md

 Three days later.

-Son Joong-ui appeared at 【Jungle】.
+Son Jung-yi appeared at 【Jungle】.

 "Nice to meet you."